 Filters are manufactured from varying materials, with disposable fiberglass filters being standard.
 Polyester and pleated filters grab more debris but may decrease your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could be interested in using a HEPA filter, keep in mind that's like installing a MERV 16 filter in your comfort system.
 It’s highly doubtful your unit was created to handle that amount of resistance.
-If you’re troubled by indoor air quality in Cleveland, think about adding a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This unit works in tandem with your comfort system.